sudo-Ayush/Vuln_cloud/Report.md

 2017-02-26 20:59:28         46 robots.txt
 2017-02-26 20:59:30       1051 secret-dd02c7c.html
 ```
-* Read the Secret document
+* Read the Secret document.

 > **What Can I Do:-**